cjekel/cjekel.github.io/about.md

 ---

 # About Me
 I love computers and solving problems.
 You can find me in my free time playing video games, working on cars, or fixing things.
-I'm pursuing a PhD in Mechanical Engineering at the University of Florida.
+I completed a PhD in Mechanical Engineering at the University of Florida.
 Take a look at my [CV](/cv), [Google Scholar](https://scholar.google.com/citations?user=pSIRTswAAAAJ&hl=en&oi=sra), or [GitHub](https://github.com/cjekel).
 Some of my interests include:

 - machine learning
 - regression